 - Determine whether the technical publications and support equipment are adequate in the operational environment.

 Before the certification of readiness for IOT&E, the developer should have obtained the Joint Interoperability Test Command’s (JITC)’s certification of interoperability for the system components.
-In parallel with IOT&E, Live-Fire Test and Evaluation (LFT&E) may be used to evaluate vulnerability or lethality of a weapon system as appropriate and as required by public law.
-The PM’s briefing and the Beyond Low-Rate Initial Production (BLRIP) report address the risks of proceeding into Full Rate Production (FRP).
+In parallel with IOT&E, Live-Fire Test and Evaluation (LFT&E) may be used to evaluate the vulnerability or lethality of a weapon system as appropriate and as required by public law.
+The PM’s briefing and the Beyond Low-Rate Initial Production (BLRIP) report address the risks of proceeding into Full-Rate Production (FRP).